gridbugs/gridbugs.org/collections/_roguelike-tutorial-2022/part1.md

 The terminal mode of the game will continue to work as we add more features without us needing to do any additional work.

+{% local roguelike-tutorial-2022-part-2 | Click here for the next part! %}